 Field-hunting tip

-Look in sandstone country — that is the host setting where engelhauptite typically forms.
+Look in sandstone country, the host setting where engelhauptite typically forms.
 If you start seeing gypsum, quartz, uranium minerals in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.